SumoLogic/sumologic-documentation/docs/cse/rules/cse-built-in-rules.md

 ## AWS CloudTrail - sensitive activity in KMS

 AWS KMS is an encryption and key management web service.
-Besides encrypting and decrypting data, users and adminstrators can use this service to create keys, manage keys etc. This signal indicates activity that enables and disables keys explicitly.
-This activity has been surveyed to be a low volume event and could be considered suspicious given other activity involving the entitiy.
+Besides encrypting and decrypting data, users and administrators can use this service to create keys, manage keys etc. This signal indicates activity that enables and disables keys explicitly.
+This activity has been surveyed to be a low volume event and could be considered suspicious given other activity involving the entity.
 Additionally, monitoring for these events is required to achieve certain industry audit compliance.

 ## AWS CloudTrail Network Access Control List Deleted